Peter Bowden: Professional career

+Green Bay Packers

 Entering the 2024 NFL draft, Dane Brugler of The Athletic ranked Bowden as the best long snapper available and the only one with a draftable grade.
 After going unselected in the draft, he was signed by the Green Bay Packers as an undrafted free agent.
-He was released on July 23, 2024 and signed back with the Packers a week later.
-Bowden was released again on August 14, 2024.
+He was released on July 23, 2024 and re-signed back with the team a week later.
+Bowden was released again on August 14.

 Jacksonville Jaguars

-On November 5, 2024, Bowden was signed to the Jacksonville Jaguars practice squad, but released a week later.
+On November 5, 2024, Bowden was signed to the Jacksonville Jaguars' practice squad, but released a week later.

 Michigan Panthers

 Bowden signed with the Michigan Panthers of the UFL on April 23, 2025.

 Los Angeles Chargers

-On November 5, 2025, Bowden was signed to the Los Angeles Chargers' practice squad, but released a week later.
+On November 5, 2025, Bowden was signed to the Los Angeles Chargers' practice squad, but was released a week later.
+He signed a reserve/futures contract with Los Angeles on January 13, 2026.
+On May 14, Bowden was waived by the Chargers.
+On July 28, he was re-signed by the Chargers.
+He was waived on August 30.